-Your academic advisor will guide you through your program of study, helping you to identify the courses required for you to meet your degree goals.
-Amy Wald is the Advising Coordinator for CNSM, including the Biology and Wildlife Department.
-Her office is located at 362 Reichardt.
+Advising Coordinator - Amy Wald is the Advising Coordinator for CNSM, including the Biology and Wildlife Department.
+You can find her M,T, and F in 362 Reichardt and W,R in 101A Murie Bldg.
 Amy typically advises all incoming freshman and transfer students interested in biology and wildlife.
 She assists students with transferring credits, petitioning for course credit, math and English placement exams, as well as short- and long-term degree planning.
 Use this online scheduling link to make a video or phone appointment or send her an email at email@example.com.

 - Biological Sciences BS majors should declare a concentration by the end of their second semester.
 To declare or change a concentration, students simply send an email to the Registrar (firstname.lastname@example.org) on their official alaska.edu account, including their UA ID#.
 Until that is completed, use the "What-If" function of DegreeWorks to figure out course requirements under a particular concentration.